pukumars2003/ZeoTap-Weather-Forecast/README.md

 # ZeoTap Weather Forescast

-Here's a sample README file for the ZeoTap Weather Forecast project:

-# ZeoTap Weather Forecast

 ZeoTap Weather Forecast is a web application that provides users with accurate and up-to-date weather forecasting information.
 Built using Python and Flask, this application retrieves and displays weather data in an intuitive interface.